-11. Medium Term Financial Plan for 2015/16 to 2019/20
+11. Medium Term Financial Plan for 2016/17 to 2020/21

-In preparing the Medium Term Financial Plan (MTFP) for 2015/16 to 2019/20, the aim was to align to the objectives set out in the Council Plan.
-The MTFP was approved at Council on 23 February 2015 and it set the framework to enable the Council to determine an appropriate course of action to address the significant financial challenges.
+In preparing the Medium Term Financial Plan (MTFP) for 2016/17 to 2020/21, the aim was to align to the objectives set out in the Council Plan.
+The MTFP was approved at Council on 23 February 2016 and it set the framework to enable the Council to determine an appropriate course of action to address the significant financial challenges.

 The revenue budget reductions included in the MTFP highlighted that the Council would have to continue to significantly reconfigure its future business and organisational arrangements in order to provide value for money public services.
-Information provided in the settlement was for 2015/16 only and no indicative figures were issued for 2016/17.
-Subsequent announcements, ending with the 2016/17 final Local Government Finance Settlement of 8 February 2016, have enabled a much more comprehensive assessment of the Council's future financial position.
-As a result the budget reduction requirement for the period 2015/16 to 2019/20 increased from £1.4m in February 2015 to £2.1m in February 2016.
+The 2016/17 final Local Government Finance Settlement announced on the 8 February 2016, enabled a more comprehensive assessment of the Council's future financial position, however the settlement did not cover all funding streams and therefore there is still a significant degree of uncertainty, particularly around Business Rates.

-The major influences on the budget going forward into 2017/18 and beyond are the continued anticipated reductions in Government support, including the outcomes from the New Homes Bonus consultation as well as implementation of 100% business rates retention, coupled with expenditure pressures including pay and price inflation.
+The major influences on the budget going forward into 2018/19 and beyond are the continued anticipated reductions in Government support, including the outcome of the Fair Funding Review, which has been linked to a likely Business Rates baseline reset and the continued financial impact of the changes announced to the New Homes Bonus, coupled with expenditure pressures including pay and price inflation.

-The Medium Term Financial Plan will be revisited and will elaborate further on how the Council expects to deliver future savings to tackle the projected deficits over the period 2017/18 to 2019/20.
-If no action is taken, the deficit by 2019/20 is forecast to be a minimum of £1.1m.
-Closing the gap is likely to happen through a combination of a range of measures that are currently being appraised through the Council's transformation programme "Towards 2020".
+The Medium Term Financial Plan will be revisited and will elaborate further on how the

+Council expects to deliver future savings to tackle the projected deficits over the period 2018/19 to 2020/21.
+If no action is taken, the deficit by 2020/21 is currently forecast to be £900k.
+Closing the gap is likely to happen through a combination of a range of measures that are currently being appraised through the Council's transformation programme "Towards 2020", and will include a line by line review of the Councils budgets.
 The future impact of the United Kingdom's decision to leave the European Union will be included in these local level considerations as and when it becomes known.

-11. Further Information
+12. Further Information

-Further information about the accounts is available from Financial Services, Ryedale House, Malton.
+Further information about the accounts is available from Resources and Enabling Services, Ryedale House, Malton.
 In addition, interested members of the public have a statutory right to inspect the accounts before the audit is completed.
 The availability of the accounts for inspection is advertised on the Authority's website.